 The San Diego Union-Tribune published a commentary on Aug.
 2 by MWD’s Board chairman that makes numerous false and misleading statements that warrant correction.
-Click here to read MWD’s entire commentary.
-And, click here to read a point-by-point response to MWD’s misstatements.
+Click here to read the commentary.
+Click here to read the response.

 A representative of the LA-based MWD presented comments to the San Diego County Board of Supervisors on March 22 and to Water Authority Committees on March 23.
 Rather than dispute the Water Authority’s facts, the MWD representative used the recent drought as justification for MWD’s overcollecting, overspending and unplanned borrowing, which led to unnecessary rate […]

 At the end of Metropolitan Water District’s board meeting Tuesday, April 12, to consider and adopt higher rates and taxes for 2017 and 2018, MWD Chief Financial Officer Gary Breaux and General Manager Jeffrey Kightlinger made some astounding claims of how staff’s proposed rates would impact the San Diego County Water Authority.
 Here’s what they […]